PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 - Hours (x,y,z...)
 - Image URL
 - ID / Name of shop - Field can be ignored if Multishop is used.
 If this field is left empty, the default shop will be used.

+## Download sample csv files UI section

+This section helps to orientate, how is the CSV file structure made.
+Administrators can download the file examples, and to test the product import actions and analyse what values and fields are managed by Prestashop.